ChristopherCautivar/simple-todo-webapp/README.md

 # Simple Todo Webapp
-A program that stores, relates, and displays todo entities via a web application in order to help users better manage and classify their time.
+A program that stores, relates, and displays todo entities via a web application in order to help users better manage and clasify their time.

 ## Goals for a Minimum Viable Product
 * A system for sorting and displaying todo items